Loading...

 Identifying the sources of your clutter overwhelm provides clarity and sets the stage for a smoother, more intentional decluttering process.

-2. Set Clear Decluttering Goals
+2. Set Clear Goals for Clearing Out Clutter Effectively

 Before diving into decluttering, it’s helpful to set specific goals for each room.
 Knowing what you want to achieve helps keep you on track and prevents the overwhelm that comes from aimless sorting.